“I like the way I look and that’s all that matters in my world.”

 I am, I think you have to be.
 If you are not comfortable with who you are, everything in life is just more difficult.
 I am muscular because I choose to be.
 I get stares, and comments.
-I’ve had people follow me through the train station video taping me without my permission and continued even when I asked them to stop.
+I’ve had people follow me through the train station videotaping me without my permission and continued even when I asked them to stop.
 A woman on the train had full on conversations with her boyfriend as to whether or not he thought I was attractive, while I was standing no more than 3 feet away.
-I could go on and on about things people have said and done, and it use to bother me.
-I would keep a jacket on in the summer and make sure my clothes didn’t fit to tight, all to avoid the stares, the touching, and comments.
+I could go on and on about things people have said and done, and it used to bother me.
+I would keep a jacket on in the summer and make sure my clothes didn’t fit too tight, all to avoid the stares, the touching, and comments.
 Then it hit me, people mock, slander, and laugh at what they don’t understand, fear, or don’t believe they themselves will ever be able to accomplish.
 Once I realized where it was coming from, my life changed because how I felt about myself changed.

 Q: Do you believe that men are intimidated by you?